-- 1. Be a citizen or permanent resident of the United States with a high school diploma or its equivalent. - Have been accepted as a regular student by the Admissions Office and be currently enrolled as a regular student in a degree-seeking program at Trinity College. - 3.
+- 1. Be a citizen or permanent resident of the United States with a high school diploma or its equivalent. - 2.
+Have been accepted as a regular student by the Admissions Office or be currently enrolled as a regular student in a degree-seeking program at Trinity College. - 3.
 Not be in default on a Perkins or Stafford Student Loan. - 4.
 Not owe a refund on any Title IV financial aid.

 To remain eligible for assistance from federal, state, or institution sources, students must maintain satisfactory academic progress as outlined under "Satisfactory Academic Progress."
 To qualify for any of the programs of financial assistance provided by the U.S. Department of Education, it is necessary for the student to fill out the necessary forms listed under "Forms Needed" in the Financial Aid Office section above.
-Also there are additional sources of funding, such as VA Benefits or State Rehabilitation and Trinity College's institutional grants and scholarships.